 Text Messages Often Key Evidence in Family Violence Cases

-Of course the text can also be preserved by photographing them from the actual phone if they still exist.
-If a witness is confronted with the text on the witness stand they will usually agree that the text are authentic.
+Of course, the text can also be preserved by photographing them from the actual phone if they still exist.
+If a witness is confronted with the text on the witness stand, they will usually agree that the text is authentic.
 A witness impeached by a phone text on the witness will often lose all credibility with a jury.

 Of course, phone text are a double-edged sword.
 Incriminating text often become the center piece of the case for the prosecutor.
 The criminal defense attorney must discover the good and bad text as soon as possible so that he or she knows how to proceed in a criminal case.